simoneburch/net-protocols-traffic/README.md

 In Wireshark, filter for RDP (tcp.port == 3389) traffic.
 Observe how there seems to be non-stop spam for RDP and realize it's a result of our current remote connection!
 </p>
 <br />
-<p>Wireshark is a useful tool for network troubleshooting and analysis.</p>
+<p>Wireshark is a useful tool for network troubleshooting and analysis as this quick guide has demonstrated.</p>